gulan/jsdtools/README.rst

     astjsd.py < account.jsd

-This will write a graphviz dot file to stdout, which may in turn be use to create a graphic representation of the tree ::
+This will write a Graphviz dot file to stdout, which may in turn be use to create a graphic representation of the tree ::

     astjsd.py < account.jsd | dot -T pdf >account.pdf